-6.116 Water supply in the south east of England is a major issue.
-The area is one of the driest in the U.K. and has the highest (and an increasing) level of demand for water.
-Therefore, it is important to use water resources wisely.
+Water supply in the South East is a major issue.
+The area is one of the driest in the UK and has the highest (and an increasing) level of demand.

-Policy EN8 (S) - Water Resource
+Policy X - Water Resource

-In order to effectively manage water, development will be supported if:
+In-order to effectively manage water, development will be supported if:

-- Residential development is designed to achieve a maximum of 100 Litres/Person/Day internal and external water use [see key policy option 1].
+- Residential development is designed to achieve a maximum of 100 Litres/Person/Day internal and external water use.
 Non-residential development will be required to achieve full credits for category Wat 01 of BREEAM unless demonstrated impracticable. - 2.
-It provides on-site water recycling measures such as, but not limited to, rainwater harvesting, grey-water recycling and water butts, unless demonstrated that these are not feasible.

-3. It is demonstrated that wastewater connections to the foul water (or an existing combined) sewer are made to the nearest point where there is adequate capacity, as advised and approved by Southern Water as sewerage undertaker.
+Provide on-site recycling measures such as, but not limited to, rainwater harvesting, greywater recycling and water butts, unless demonstrated that these are not feasible. - 3.
+It is demonstrated that wastewater connections to the foul water (or an existing combined sewer) are made to the nearest point where there is adequate capacity, as advised and approved by Southern Water as sewerage undertaker.